ivans-innovation-lab/my-company-angular-fe/README.md

 # My Company - Angular Frontend [![CircleCI](https://circleci.com/gh/ivans-innovation-lab/my-company-angular-fe.svg?style=svg)](https://circleci.com/gh/ivans-innovation-lab/my-company-angular-fe)

 This is an example application.
+We have tried to find an appropriate balance between complexity and simplicity.
+It is meant to be complex enough to showcase interesting building blocks provided by [Angular](https://angular.io) framework.

-The idea is to practice atomic design methodology with the help of Angular 4 framework.
+[Atomic design]((http://bradfrost.com/blog/post/atomic-web-design/)) methodology is used, with the help of Angular 4 framework and [Angular material design components](https://material.angular.io).

+The application consumes a [restfull API](https://github.com/ivans-innovation-lab/my-company-monolith)

-This application was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.
+It is generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.
 Current Angular version is 4.2.4.

 ## Feature Components vs Presentational Components